Skip to main content

 • Be a student or the natural or adoptive parent of a student

-• Be enrolled on at least a half-time basis in a certificate or degree granting program at a public or not-for profit college or university located within the U.S. that is deemed elgible by the U.S. Department of Education for participation in the Title IV, HEA programs
+• Be enrolled on at least a half-time basis in a certificate or degree granting program at a public or not-for profit college or university located within the U.S. that is deemed eligible by the U.S. Department of Education for participation in the Title IV, HEA programs

 • Be a South Carolina resident attending an eligible school in the U.S., or an out-of-state resident attending an eligible South Carolina school